 Hi!
 I am a second-year PhD candidate at CMU Safe AI Lab, advised by Prof. Ding Zhao.
 Previously, I received an M.S. in Electrical and Computer Engineering at Georgia Tech, working with Prof. Matthew Gombolay.
 Before that, I received a B.E. in Intelligence Science and Technology at South China University of Technology.
 I also spent wonderful time as a research intern at Baidu Research with Dr. Liangjun Zhang, and at Berkeley with Prof. Masayoshi Tomizuka.

-My research goal is to build methodologies for collaborative, interpretable, and reliable intelligent robotic systems that can interact with complex environments (including humans) around them.
-Thus, my research interest lies at the intersection of robotics and machine learning, and their applications in multi-agent coordination, autonomous driving, and human-robot interaction.
+My research interest lies at the intersection of robotics, machine learning, and multi-agent systems.
+My research goal is to build methodologies for collaborative, interpretable, and reliable intelligent robotic systems that can interact with complex environments around them.

-My Chinese name is 牛雅儒 (Niu-Ya-Ru), where my first name (雅儒) can be interpreted as a scholar in elegant taste by ancient Chinese.
+My Chinese name is 牛雅儒 (Niu-Ya-Ru), where my first name (雅儒) means a scholar with elegance in ancient Chinese.

 Learning Interpretable, High-Performing Policies for Autonomous DrivingIn Robotics: Science and Systems (RSS), 2022

 Real-Time Whole-Body Imitation by Humanoid Robots and Task-Oriented Teleoperation using an Analytical Mapping Method and Quantitative EvaluationApplied Sciences, 2018